chaaz/adventofcode_2018/README.md

 want to get these done quickly, but I also want to come back at some point and figure out what I did.

+There is a README for each day, which is scraped directly from the website itself to describe the problem being solved.
+All rights, credit, blame, etc. goes to that website and its author(s).

 ## Comments

 ### Day 1